AttorneyOnline/docs/AO Documentation/docs/authoring/themes/What's New?.md

  - Added Subthemes & Parent Themes systems
  - Added compatibility with Animated UI Elements
 	 - If you're having issues with any of the interjection bubbles replacing their button counterparts, rename the bubbles to `[original name]_bubble`.
 This is caused by AO's hierarchy of file formats, where animated images are favored over still images.
+ - *COMPLETE* exposure of the client's Qt Objects

 ### courtroom_config.ini
 ***There was no changes made to the courtroom_config.ini***

 ---
 Documentation pulled together by Crystal
-Overviews by Crystal, with references from V
-(Almost) All annotations
+Overviews by Crystal, with references from version changelogs (Almost) All annotations come from the v2.9.1 versions of the aforementioned files.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDU2MzQ4OTg4LDE5NDI0Nzg2OTcsLTQyMT
-k2MDk3MSw1ODcyMjQ1MjYsLTcyOTY4NDczMl19
+eyJoaXN0b3J5IjpbLTE1NTA3NTc4ODcsMTk0MjQ3ODY5NywtND
+IxOTYwOTcxLDU4NzIyNDUyNiwtNzI5Njg0NzMyXX0=
 -->